trevorwslee/ACalculatorApp/README.md

 - you may get into "firewall" issue; if so, be suggested to try to use Python's `http.server` to serve the "bridge" since very likely, your Python installation likely already has firewall access setup

-Run the Android app, and see that the "bridge" loads and is working
+Buld and run the Android app, and see that the "bridge" loads and is working

 ![](imgs/android_try_bridge.jpg)